 A request can be submitted through the ticket system found at lawhelpdesk.scu.edu

 - Date of request

 - Start and end time

 We only accept requests made by faculty, staff, and organizations.
-We cannot do subsequent setups for a semester due to the volume of requests we recieve.
+We cannot do subsequent setups for a semester due to the volume of requests that we receive.
 If you require semester support for setting up classroom technology in your classroom, we do provide training.
-Please submit a request through our ticket system found at http://lawhelpdesk.scu.edu and mention classroom training in your ticket.
+Please submit a request through our ticket system found at lawhelpdesk.scu.edu

 Audio and Video Recordings

 Each classroom can be recorded and made available to students.
 This is scheduled through Law Technology and you will need to provide the name of the class, date, and start and stop time.
 If recording for an entire semester, we will need additional information from you such as the course name to link it to your Camino course page.
 Please make your request at least 48 hours in advance.
 We will do our best to accommodate last minute requests but it is not guaranteed.